Lightning-AI/pytorch-lightning/docs/source/extensions/loops.rst

      - Substitutes the :class:`~pytorch_lightning.loops.optimization.optimizer_loop.OptimizerLoop` in case of :ref:`manual_optimization` and implements the manual optimization step.

-Advanced example: the training step as a generator
+Advanced Example: The Training Step as a Generator
 --------------------------------------------------

 Lightning supports multiple optimizers and offers a special :code:`training_step` flavor for it, where an extra argument with the current optimizer being used is passed in.